 The Company has substantial indebtedness.
 As of December 31, 2007, the Company's total indebtedness was \$143.7 million, including \$68.7 million under its \$150 million secured credit facility, with an accordion feature for an additional \$50 million, which expires in April 2011 (the "Credit Facility") and \$75 million of 4.75% Convertible Notes due 2011 (the "Notes").
 Borrowings under the Credit Facility are secured by all of the assets of the Company.
 Under the terms of the Credit Facility, the Company is required to satisfy certain financial covenants, including covenants providing limitations on indebtedness, sale of assets and capital expenditures, a maximum leverage ratio and a minimum interest coverage ratio.
-Increased financial leverage resulting from borrowings under the Credit Facility or a decline in earnings could have certain material adverse effects on the Company, including, but not limited to the following: (i) the Company's ability to obtain additional financing in the future for acquisitions, working capital, capital expenditures, and general corporate or other purposes could be impaired, or any such financing may not be available on terms favorable to the Company; (ii) a substantial portion of the Company's cash flows could be required for debt service and, as a result, might not be available for its operations or other purposes; (iii) any substantial decrease in net operating cash flows could make it difficult for the Company to meet its debt service requirements or force the Company to modify its operations or sell assets; (iv) the Company's ability to withstand competitive pressures may be decreased; and (v) the Company to modify its operations or sell assets; (iv) the Company's ability to repay expected borrowings under its Credit Facility and the Notes, and to meet its other debt or contractual obligations (including compliance with applicable financial covenants) will depend upon the Company's future performance and its cash flows from operations, both of which are subject to prevailing eco
+Increased financial leverage resulting from borrowings under the Credit Facility or a decline in earnings could have certain material adverse effects on the Company, including, but not limited to the following: (i) the Company's ability to obtain additional financing in the future for acquisitions, working capital, capital expenditures, and general corporate or other purposes could be impaired, or any such financing may not be available on terms favorable to the Company; (ii) a substantial portion of the Company's cash flows could be required for debt service and, as a result, might not be available for its operations or other purposes; (iii) any substantial decrease in net operating cash flows could make it difficult for the Company to meet its debt service requirements or force the Company to modify its operations or sell assets; (iv) the Company's ability to withstand competitive pressures may be decreased; and (v) the Company's level of indebtedness may make the Company more vulnerable to economic downturns, and reduce its flexibility in responding to changing business, regulatory and economic conditions.
+The Company's ability to repay expected borrowings under its Credit Facility and the Notes, and to meet its other debt or contractual obligations (including compliance with applicable financial cov